php-ru/symfony-docs-ru/reference/constraints/Callback.rst

 The purpose of the Callback constraint is to create completely custom validation rules and to assign any validation errors to specific fields on your object.
-If you're using validation with forms, this means that you can make these custom errors display next to a specific field, instead of simply at the top of your form.
+If you're using validation with forms, this means that instead of displaying custom errors at the top of the form, you can display them next to the field they apply to.

 This process works by specifying one or more *callback* methods, each of which will be called during the validation process.
 Each of those methods